 Known gaps

-The six known-gap entries are concentrated in RDKit’s #4582 and manual bond-stereo regressions:
+The six known-gap ledger entries are concentrated in RDKit’s #4582 and manual bond-stereo regressions:

 • GitHub #4582 bulk random double-bond/ring-closure outputs for CHEMBL409450.